AdobeDocs/commerce-frontend-core/src/pages/guide/themes/create-storefront.md

 The folder name conventionally matches naming used in the theme's code: any alphanumeric set of characters, as the vendor sees fit, is acceptable.
 This convention is merely a recommendation, so nothing prevents naming this directory in another way.

-## Declare your theme {#fedg_create_theme_how-to_declare}
+## Declare your theme

 After you create a directory for your theme, you must create `theme.xml` containing at least the theme name.
-Optionally, you can specify the parent theme name (if the theme [inherits]({{page.baseurl}}/frontend-dev-guide/themes/theme-inherit.html) from one) and, if necessary, where the theme preview image is stored.
+Optionally, you can specify the parent theme name (if the theme [inherits](inherit.md) from one) and, if necessary, where the theme preview image is stored.

 1. Add or copy from an existing `theme.xml` file to your theme directory `app/design/frontend/<Vendor>/<theme>`.